mgonzcast/oilrig-lab/README.md

 Most information for installing is in the quickstart script (either the ps1 or sh script)

-You need to download all the installers and isos with the scripts:
+You need to download all the installers and isos using the following scripts:

 ```
 download_isos.sh